nampham720/scraping-data-thesissketch/README.md

 *There is also my unfinished personal document (as a test with 09 refs so far) for the Organisational Psychology Course.
 Please find the essay as reference **only** (because it has not been graded yet).
 Thank you.*

+**NOTE**: There are 02 files in this project: one run by using command line, one is Jupyter Notebook.

+Command line argument: ```python main.py --document OrganisationalCourse.docx```

 The idea is to create a self-built plagiarism check.
 Up to now, I can only work with checking similarity between documents.

 One of the deficiencies of the product is the copied text detector.
 Additionally, running time should also be taken into consideration.
 However, due to the amount of data, the running time has not been a big problem (less than 10 seconds).